PablitoGNU/rock-band/README.md

 Disclaimer

-    For now this is website has been created for educational purposes only.
+    For now, this is website has been created for educational purposes only.